ChatScript/ChatScript/WIKI/ChatScript-System-Variables-and-Engine-defined-Concepts.md

 %httpresponse returns the official http response codes when it succeeds in connecting to a server.
 When it fails, it returns various negative codes that are specific to curl.
 ```
--1 timeout - connection attempt was canceled
+-1 timeout - connection attempt was canceled or no time was allowed (instant fail)
 -2 couldn't connect or not resolve host or proxy
 -3 unsupported protocol
 -4 curl got nothing (typically sent http to https site)
 -5 malformed url
 -6 other
+-7 curl operation timeout
 ```

 ## ^testpattern control variables
-| `%testpattern-nosave` | blocks saving NL from ^testpattern if nlsave=1 was set in command line params
 | `%testpattern-prescan` | execute this pattern on all sentences before doing other patterns one-by-one
 | `%trace_on`      |  starting here, do :trace pattern  in ^testpattern
 | `%trace_on all`      |  starting here, do :trace all  in ^testpattern